cran-task-views/SpatioTemporal/SpatioTemporal.md

         modelling of parameters, decoding of the state process, visualization of fitted models, model checking and selection, and simulation.
 See McClintock and Michelot (2018).
-    -   `r pkg("mousetrack")` Extract from two-dimensional
-        x-y coordinates of an arm-reaching trajectory, several dependent measures such as area under the curve, latency to start the movement, x-flips, etc.; which characterize the action-dynamics of the response.
-Mainly developed to analyze data coming from mouse-tracking experiments.
     -   `r pkg("mousetrap")` Mouse-tracking, the analysis of mouse movements in computerized experiments, is a method that is becoming increasingly popular in the cognitive sciences.
 The